Numbers 31:50, Make atonement.

 Prophetically, the idea of a lamb being slain in place of a human being was acted out on Mount Moriah at the binding or akeida of Isaac (Gen 22).
 There, Abraham declared that YHVH would provide himself a lamb for a burnt offering (a theme echoed by the prophet Isaiah in chapter 53 of his book) and indeed the heavenly Messenger of YHVH (the pre-incarnate Yeshua, the ultimate sacrificial Lamb of YHVH himself [See my lengthy and highly researched teaching article entitled The Hebrew Scriptures & The Writings of the Jewish Sages Confirm The Deity and The Incarnation of Yeshua the Messiah, on our web site at www.hoshanarabbah.org]) forbade Abraham from sacrificing Isaac.
 YHVH instead provided Abraham and Isaac a ram complete with a thorny thicket crown on its head (Gen 22:8, 11–13) to be a substitute sacrifice.

 The death of some innocent animal and the shedding of its blood was the very basis of the sacrificial and atonement system in the Torah.
 And this all pointed to Yeshua the Redeemer who would die once and for all for all men (Heb 10:10).
 Job knew that he needed a Redeemer (Job 19:25).
 Isaiah spoke of one who would take man’s sins upon himself making his soul an offering for sin (Isa 53:10).
 Jacob historically and prophetically spoke of his Redeemer who redeemed him from “all evil” (Gen 48:16) and related it to the Messenger of YHVH (Gen 31:11–13).
 Jacob also related this redeemer figure to the cross or the Paleo-Hebrew letter tav of the Hebrew alphabet, which is the sign he made when he crossed his hands over his grandsons’ heads and blessed them (Gen 48:14).
+Additionally, in vision, Ezekiel saw YHVH’s angel place a cross or a Paleo-Hebrew tav on the foreheads of those who sighed and cried over the abominations done in Jerusalem before its final destruction (Ezek 9:4).
+This mark was to preserve them from YHVH’s impending and severe judgments against that wicked city.

 So the atonement for the soul mentioned in Numbers 31:50 was but a temporary spiritual bandaid in a specific time and situation for certain individuals.
 The mention of atonement in these verses is a subset of the greater concept of atonement as presented in the Tanakh.
 But beyond that, the portion of the war booty the Israelites paid to make atonement for their lives went directly to the priests who used it to fund the tabernacle sacrificial system (Num 31:54).
 Therefore, through the war booty, Israel was helping to purchase animals for sacrifice.
 So, their donation of war booty was directly tied to sacrificial system, which involved the shedding of blood for expiatory purposes.